ganjoohan/Long-Covid-Emotion-Analyzer/README.md

 https://drive.google.com/file/d/1DuWp-kCj483yFLcHv3Gdc_GHLBGDWMyi/view

 ### About me
 My name is Gan Joo Han.
-I'm originally from Malacca, Malaysia, currenlty a third-year Bachelor of CS Data Science student at the University of Malaya!
+I'm originally from Malacca, Malaysia, currently a third-year Bachelor of CS Data Science student at the University of Malaya!